NusratJahanRaisa/NusratJahanRaisa/README.md

 - 🔹 Building practical CRUD apps with React, Express & MongoDB
 - 🔹 Strengthening my problem-solving & clean code skills
 - 🔹 Starting my journey into AI & ML, step by step
+- 🔹 Improving my CP skills on **Codeforces** and beyond

-My dream is to build useful, real-world projects — and one day study abroad for my Master’s in AI! 🌍 🚀
+My dream is to build useful, real-world projects — and one day study abroad for my Master’s in AI! 🌍🚀

 ---